0b1-k/Humble-Roots-Project-deprecated-/config/README.md

 ### "control" section

-This section is used by the *Control* module which evaluates incoming sensor data against user-defined rules and reacts by issuing commands to the actuators driving the automation.
+This section is used by the *Control* module which evaluates incoming sensor data against rules and reacts by issuing commands to the actuators driving the automation.
 It is broken down into the following sub-sections:

 #### "config" sub-section

-Specifies the topic used to publish the content of the 'config.json' file to the application processes.
+Specifies the topic used to publish the content of the 'config.json' file to the application modules.

 ```
 	"config": {